More than 25% of the world's adults don't get enough exercise. That amounts to 1.4 billion inactive people.

 Look for an outdoor yoga class or even kickboxing.
 You could also try out a new sport like paddle boarding or horseback riding lessons.
 Golf is also a relatively safe sport during Covid, especially if you play with a member of your household or wear a mask.
 Try working out for 30 minutes a couple days a week.

 Before you book your spot, make sure the class organizer will follow Covid-19 safety tips.
 In the class description, look for mentions of mask wearing, social distancing, and hand sanitizer usage.

-Don't forget to wear sun protective activewear as well as a face mask whenever you're outdoors.
+Don't forget to wear sun protective activewear whenever you're outdoors.

 Listen to Your Body